stormpath/express-stormpath/README.md

 ## Installation

-If you are using Bower simply install it:
+If you are using Bower, simply install it:

 ```bash
 bower install --save stormpath-sdk-angularjs
 ```

-If you want to manually load the minified scripts you can grab them from the `dist` folder in this repo and include them manually:
+If you want to manually load the minified scripts, you can grab them from the `dist` folder in this repo and include them manually:

 ```html